AutoFlow

 Custom Validation Rules

-1. Unique snake_case node IDs — Every id must be unique and use snake_case formatting
+1. Unique node IDs — Every id must be unique

 2. Valid edge references — All source and target in edges must reference existing node IDs